Dr. Bookman completed his MDiv and ThM at Central Baptist Theological Seminary, and his ThD at Dallas Theological

 In 1987, Dr. Bookman joined the Bible Department faculty of The Master’s College.
 Throughout the years, he has taught at various colleges and seminaries, and has served as pastor and interim pastor at local churches.
 Much of his ministry in the last decade has focused on the life of Christ, leading study trips throughout the biblical world, and speaking at Bible conferences across the United States and abroad.

 Dr. Bookman joined the Shepherds faculty in August, 2009.
 He teaches in the area of Old and New Testament Exposition.
 Dr. Bookman also enjoys leading numerous study trips to the biblical lands, which includes an annual trip specifically designed for Shepherds students.
 This love for the biblical lands has made him an important contributor to Shepherds’ Department of Archaeology, where he functions as a field geographer of sorts, connecting the biblical text to the routes and regions of the land, and explaining how the land and text work together to tell the full narrative of Scripture.

-Dr. Bookman and his wife, Diane, have three children and seven grandchildren.
+Dr. Bookman and his wife, Diane, have three children and twelve grandchildren.

 BA Pillsbury Baptist Bible College